dart-archive/www.dartlang.org/src/site/docs/index.markdown

 Two libraries are important for creating web apps: dart:html and the Web UI package's web_ui library.
 You don't need to use Web UI,
-but it's a great way to simplify your UI code.
+but it's a great way to simplify your code.

 ### dart:html